Grief and bereavement

 • not using the deceased person’s name

-Grief is the normal reaction to a loss but each individual will have their own experience, which is likely to affect them emotionally, mentally, physically, as well as impacting their behaviour and potentially their spiritual beliefs.
-Support should be available for people experiencing grief, including from the formal services who provided care to the person that has passed on.
-This could be general grief and bereavement support, or it may be more targeted if the person is at risk of, or experiencing prolonged grief [35542][35543].
+Grief is the normal reaction to a loss, but each individual will have their own experience, which is likely to affect them emotionally, mentally and physically, as well as impacting their behaviour and potentially their spiritual beliefs [29818][43533].
+Emotional and spiritual support from health professionals or Aboriginal and/or Torres Strait Islander Health Workers should be available for people experiencing grief [40671].
+This could be general grief and bereavement support, or it may be more targeted if the person is at risk of, or experiencing, prolonged grief.

-The grief experienced by Aboriginal and Torres Strait Islander people is likely to be multi-layered, as the high rates of chronic disease and premature passing within communities can mean that people are grieving for more than one person at any one time.
-It can also be compounded by other losses such as historical and ongoing removal of children and imprisonments [8608].
+The grief experienced by Aboriginal and Torres Strait Islander people can sometimes be multi-layered, and at times mean that people are grieving for more than one person at any one time [43533].
+It can also be compounded by other losses such as the historical removal of children [43673].

-People who provide care for those living with a life-limiting illness should also be aware of the impacts it can have on their own resilience and strength, in supporting themselves, their families, their colleagues and the people they care for.
-This self-awareness is essential for managing their own vulnerabilities, triggers and stress and to try and avoid burning out or compassion fatigue.
-Support can be as simple as casual discussions with colleagues or may be more formalised as debriefs, mentoring or clinical supervision [35545].
-Most organisations have their own policies to support their staff and people can also access support outside their workplace, such as through their GP or professional associations.
+People who provide care for those living with a life-limiting illness should also be aware of the impacts it can have on their own resilience and strength, especially when supporting themselves, their families, their colleagues and the people they care for [43533].

 References